dev-Imsaurabh/PicoholicPhotoEditor/README.md

 ## About
 This is my second app published on playstore and this was the biggest project at that time for me.
 When i was in the mid of Android App Development journey i developed this app in one week.
-The journey was quite struggling with so much of research on web.
+The journey was quite hustling with so much of research on web.
 I wanted to create this app from scratch without using any library .
 So , I reasearched so much but i dont even got a single youtube video to create a full photo editor app from scratch.
 Also i have searched on platform like Udemy but i got nothing.
 Now , I have only one option that is stackoverflow and github.
 I started searching on google and there also i dont even find a single whole project which tells me to how to start from scratch.

 Now , I break the steps of development and started searching for initial need for the app like:-